vcardui/ParachuteModel/README.md

 - Altogether, this activity ***showed me how real-life physical behavior can be accurately modeled with programming***.
 From understanding the physics involved in the problem, the process required to generate a mathematical model, the pros and cons of the different models we can create, the implementation challenges and finally the models’s results comparison.

 ## 💡 Inspiration for creating this project

-This was one of the tasks I did for my Computing Languages II college course final project.
-In my project, I had to present along with my teammates the topic "CSV files" in C#.
-I did this program as an example excercice for the presentation.

-I wanted to make a real life example of the CSV's capabilities, so I came up with the idea of a Movie Ticket Store after catching myself looking at my local movie theater schedule for watching a movie.

 This program was an activity carried out in my Scientific Programming college course

 ## 👀 About the project